-If you or a loved one has mesothelioma, it is possible that an employer or several employers exposed you or a family member to asbestos.
+If you or a loved one has mesothelioma, has died, or is deceased, it is possible that an employer or several employers exposed you or a family member to asbestos.
 If it can be proven in court that specific employers exposed you or your loved one to the deadly mineral asbestos, you could be entitled to mesothelioma compensation.

 Below is more information about mesothelioma lawsuits and the timelines involved.

 The type of claim you can file hinges on whether you developed an asbestos-related disease or a family member died and passed away.

 Personal Injury Claim